mxmehl/inwx-dns-recordmaster/README.md

 [![The latest version of INWX DNS recordmaster can be found on PyPI.](https://img.shields.io/pypi/v/inwx-dns-recordmaster.svg)](https://pypi.org/project/inwx-dns-recordmaster/)
 [![Information on what versions of Python INWX DNS Recordmaster supports can be found on PyPI.](https://img.shields.io/pypi/pyversions/inwx-dns-recordmaster.svg)](https://pypi.org/project/inwx-dns-recordmaster/)

 Manage DNS nameserver records of INWX domains via YAML files and API requests.
-Lightweight, version-control ready
+Lightweight, fast, version-control ready.

+Note: This is no official software project by INWX, it just kindly uses their public API.

 ## Overview